solana-labs/solana-payments-app/system-design/README.md

 ### Single Use Accounts

 A Single Use Account is an account with 0 data that we add on to transactions.
 They serve as a solution to a few problems we face when building on chain payment that integrate with web2 commerce platforms.
+You can view the instruction that handles this [here](../apps/transaction-request-serverless/src/services/builders/create-account-ix.builder.ts).

-### Small Data Faux Refrence Keys
+### Indexing Refrence Keys

 We add refrence keys onto transactions for look ups later.
 Small data < 32 bytes can be made into a public key that only serves as a way to look up the transaction later.
+We can create keys for things like merchants, payments, and refunds.
+This will serve as a way to determinstically find transactions if we run into database issues.
+You can view the instruction that handles this [here](../apps/transaction-request-serverless/src/services/builders/create-account-ix.builder.ts).